sailfish009/openstructure/modules/mol/base/doc/entity.rst

     * ``WATER``             = 'W'
     * ``UNKNOWN``           = 'U'

+  The constants are defined directly within the :mod:`mol` module.
   Python can implicitly convert characters to objects of this type.
 Note however that only the first character of a :class:`str` object is considered!